Mihrimah/worldCupScoreBoard/README.md

 **Author:** Mihrimah Sultan Yıldırım

 ### Description
-This Java library manages a live scoreManager for Football World Cup matches.
-It allows users to start new matches, update scores, finish matches, and get a summary of matches in progress, ordered by their total score and the most recently started match.
+This Java library manages a live score board for Football World Cup matches.
+It allows users to start new matches, update scores, finish matches, and get a summary of ongoing matches.

-### Features
+### Requirements
 **Start a new match:** Assuming initial score 0 – 0 and adding it the scoreboard.
 This should capture following parameters:
 *Home team* and *Away team*